jarhart/SublimeSBT/README.md

 **Show Error List**

   - Show a quick panel with any compile errors or test failures.
-Selecting an error opens the file at the line with the error.
+Selecting an error opens the file at the line with the error and shows the error text in the error output panel.

+**Show Next Error**

+  - Jump to the next error in the error list.
+Opens the file at the line with the error and shows the error text in the error output panel.

+**Show Error Output**

+  - Show the error output panel if it's not already showing.

 **Clear Errors**